jwinarske/rkboot/README.rst

 - the main "Power" LED is attached (active-high) to GPIO0B3.
 It is lit up before starting the DRAM initialization.
 - an auxiliary (e. g. "standby") LED is attached (active-high) to GPIO0A2.
 It is lit up after the payload is loaded.
 - ADC1 is connected to an active-low "recovery" button.
 - GPIO0A5 is connected to an active-low "power" button.
-This is read in a _`SPI Recovery` setup.
+See _`Boot order` for how this is used.
 - if loading from SPI is configured, it tries to read using the normal 0x0b 'fast read' command with 3 address and 1 dummy byte at 50 MHz on the SPI1 pins
 - if loading from SD is configured, it will configure the SD pins on GPIO4B0-5 (inclusive) and the card detect pin on GPIO0A7.
+- the eMMC driver does not configure any "power enable" pin for the eMMC, since the designated pin for that (GPIO0A5) is used for the power button.
-- if loading from eMMC is configured, it will configure GPIO0A5 as the eMMC power enable pin.
+- if loading from NVMe is configured, it will drive GPIO2B4 as an active-low slot reset signal and drive GPIO1D0 as an active-high slot power enable.

 These assumptions hold as described on the RockPro64 and the Pinebook Pro.
 On the Rock Pi 4 (according to the schematics), the pins used for the LEDs are unconnected and GPIO0A5 is connected to the anode of a diode, which should make it read high (i. e. inactive).
+GPIO1D0 is unconnected on the Pinebook Pro and the Rock Pi 4.
+Enabling NVMe on the Rock Pi 4 may be **unsafe** since GPIO2B4 is routed to the Pi-2 header (pin 33) and even if that is not a problem, will not work since the regulator-enable and PCIe reset signals are on GPIO2D2 and GPIO4D3 respectively.

 Build process